Medcouple

 In statistics, the medcouple is a robust statistic that measures the skewness of a univariate distribution.
-It is defined as a scaled median difference of the left and right half of a distribution.
+It is defined as a scaled median difference between the left and right half of a distribution.
 Its robustness makes it suitable for identifying outliers in adjusted boxplots.
 Ordinary box plots do not fare well with skew distributions, since they label the longer unsymmetrical tails as outliers.
 Using the medcouple, the whiskers of a boxplot can be adjusted for skew distributions and thus have a more accurate identification of outliers for non-symmetrical distributions.

 As a kind of order statistic, the medcouple belongs to the class of incomplete generalised L-statistics.
 Like the ordinary median or mean, the medcouple is a nonparametric statistic, thus it can be computed for any distribution.

 Definition

 The following description uses zero-based indexing in order to harmonise with the indexing in many programming languages.